Leatherhead Register Wedding

 Confetti shots are my favourites.
 After the ceremony as the couple walked out of the register office I took several shots on a continuous shoot.
 This one turned out to be the best.

 We did group photos and after that the guests left for the reception.
 This was the time to do a few couple shots but by this time it had started spitting.
 The light was fading fast as the clouds got thicker.
 My assistant quickly got the large soft light ready, and we got this shot.
 I heavily rely on my professional gear that continues to work even in wet weather.

 As we moved to the reception venue, it continued to drizzle.
 We couldn’t take any more photos outdoors there.

 For the first dance, I use multiple radio-controlled flashes, some covered with coloured gels.
-I never rely on the dim disco lights as they are never bright enough to freeze the action.
+I never rely on the dim disco lights as they are not bright enough to freeze the action.

-I am really pleased with this shot which we managed to capture in spite of the bad weather.
+I am really pleased with these shots which we managed to capture in spite of the bad weather.
 My sincere thanks to the couple who was prepared to be adventurous and let me take some of these images.